-Our measure of risk-based capital based on TCE to RWA, meanwhile fell to 13.5% from 14.6% during the first half of 2020.
-While leverage should improve somewhat again, with excess liquidity being potentially reined in again and the acquired public-sector portfolio from Dexia Kommunalbank is run-down over time, the bank's risk-based capital metrics will likely remain under pressure.
-This is due to the bank's limited capital generation capacity even in a benign credit environment and potential negative effects stemming from the implementation of Basel IV, which could result in a material increase in credit risk RWAs given Helaba's sizeable CRE exposures.
+Our measure of risk-based capital based on TCE to RWA fell to 12.7% from 13.6% during the first half of 2020, but recovered again to 13.5% as of year-end 2020.
+While our measure of leverage should improve again somewhat, with excess liquidity being potentially reined in again and the acquired public-sector portfolio from Dexia Kommunalbank being run-down over time, we expect that the bank's risk-based capital metrics will stay broadly stable in the future.
+This reflects the bank's limited capital generation capacity even